ConYel/my_site_two/README.md

 Good things are hard earned
 ― Aristotle

+If women are expected to do the same work as men, we must teach them the same things.
+― Plato, The Republic

 The price good men pay for indifference to public affairs is to be ruled by evil men.
 — Plato